-- Discharge planning begins upon admission to the program with persons served, family, staff and community agency participation as appropriate. - The case manager facilitates and coordinates discharge planning and the transfer of information to community, physician, other agencies, etc. - Family conferences and home visits are scheduled as necessary and may be an integral part of discharge planning. - Projected discharge dates are established with person served/family/caregiver and the treatment team. - Referrals are made, as appropriate, to other community agencies during and upon completion of the program.
+- Discharge planning begins upon admission to the program with persons served, family, staff and community agency participation as appropriate. - The case manager or social worker facilitates and coordinates discharge planning and the transfer of information to community, physician, other agencies, etc.

-Discharge planning and decisions consider the following:
+- Family conferences and home visits are scheduled as necessary and may be an integral part of discharge planning. - Projected discharge dates are established with person served/family/caregiver and the treatment team. - Referrals are made, as appropriate, to other community agencies during the program and upon completion of the program as appropriate. - Discharge planning and decisions consider the following: